RattleyCooper/Chronomancer/README.md

-# ⏱️ ReacTick
+# 🧙‍♂️ Chronomancer ⏱️

+> Time is not a loop, it’s a dimension of state.
+This library lets you reason about it declaratively.

 Deterministic frame-based scheduling for games, AI, and simulations.

-ReacTick is a tiny, fast, deterministic scheduler for running closures every `N` frames or after `N` frames, with *reactive scheduling conditions* that execute code when conditions are met.
+Chronomancer is a tiny, fast, deterministic scheduler for running closures every `N` frames or after `N` frames, with *reactive scheduling conditions* that execute code when conditions are met.

 It gives you: